ChemeketaCS/csweb/content/courses/cs161/202030/policies.md

 ### Weekly assignments

 Assignments are to be done individually.
-You should not share (email, dropbox, github, etc...) with anyone else — either to ask for help or to attempt to provide it.
+You should not share (email, dropbox, github, etc...) with anyone else—either to ask for help or to attempt to provide it.
 I will use an automatic tool to scan assignments for code that is duplicated in different submissions.
 If I have doubts about whether you wrote your own